 Find out Lily Flower Meaning in Hindi here

 If you are one of the black thumb gardeners, then this plant with forgiving and low maintenance nature is for you.
 Scalloped margins are the key feature of the grape ivy plant.
 This vine plant can be arbitrarily trained either horizontally or vertically with the help of a trellis or other support.
 Additionally, it flourishes well in room temperature with moderate to bright sunlight exposure.

 Introduce colors to your space with the addition of the Croton plant.
 Displaying the various combination of colors ranging from red, green, yellow, and orange, the vibrant leaves of this plant is cherished for adding a tropical touch to homes.
 Make sure you keep this plant at the brightest corner of your home or near a sunny window, as it flushes its best color when exposed to ample sunlight.

-The flower is slightly aromatic, reminiscent of the lady’s slippers, except for the small opening at the front.
+These flowers are slightly aromatic, and also are some of the most exotic ones!
 The blossom color may vary from red, pink, purple to yellow, depending upon the variety.
 This orchid appreciates dry area accompanied by moist, and well-aerated soil.

 13. Jade Plant

 The Jade plant is one of the indoor succulent plants known for its plumpy, fleshy, oval-shaped, green leaves on the woody stems that render it a miniature tree-like appearance.
 The leaves attain a reddish hint when exposed to direct sunlight.
 Luckily, this plant is pretty low maintenance indoor plants and has a long life span.

 ZZ plant features pinnately compound leaves arranged oppositely on the thin stems.
 This plant is drought-tolerant and quite undemanding, hence a great plant for busy gardeners.
 The plant can also thrive in low-light conditions, hence is a wonderful addition to dim light corners.